neuro-conda/neuro-conda/README.md

 - [pynwb](https://pynwb.readthedocs.io)
 - [spikeinterface](https://spikeinterface.readthedocs.io)

 More neuroscience tools will be added in the future.
-Please open an issue or pull request if you'd like a specfic package.
+Please open an [issue](https://github.com/neuro-conda/neuro-conda/issues) or [pull request](https://github.com/neuro-conda/neuro-conda/pulls) if you'd like a specific package to be included.

 Other included non-neuroscience pacakges are (see [the environment files](/envs) for details)
 - [dask](https://www.dask.org)